SimonaKolarova/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Degrees of separation/README.md

 A breadth-first search alrgorithm (`QueueFrontier`) is employed, however, a depth-first search (`StackFrontier`) was also considered in the development stage (and the code for it is provided).

-A demo of the programme is available here: https://youtu.be/oTRalBFbgU4
+A demo of the programme is available [here](https://youtu.be/oTRalBFbgU4).